Allium/WithoutHeadOrFoot/_posts/2016-06-12-Roots-of-Paradigm-2.md

 <!-- ========================================================================== -->

-### A Pause to Re-orient
+### A Pause to Breathe

-Let's pause to re-cap and re-orient.
+Let's re-cap.
 I started out talking about what I termed "separationism", which merely describes an outlook which tends towards demarcation and categorisation.
 Now we have seen several instances where separationism has governed Western conceptions of the world.

 Perhaps the most obvious manifestation of separationism is in personal individualism &ndash; the conviction that people are entities distinct from one another.
 According to the likes of Socrates and the Abrahamic God the distinction was encapsulated in eternal indivisible souls.
 The later semi-idealist theories of Descartes, while dispensing with the soul, still retained the essential element of distinguishing each ego as intrinsically different from all the others.